Medical Complications of Prematurity

 - Inguinal hernia, the bulging of bowel through a weak abdominal wall.
 This usually needs surgical repair.
 For more information, see the topic Inguinal Hernia.

 - Jaundice, in which a baby builds up too much bilirubin in the blood.
-Sometimes babies with jaundice are put under a type of fluorescent light (phototherapy) as part of treatment.
+Sometimes babies with jaundice are put under a special light (phototherapy) as part of treatment.

 - Infections, such as group B strep or sepsis, as well as ear and upper respiratory infections during early childhood.